ZawarAhmed0/Online-Booking-Website/README.md

 - The three models (listings, users, and reviews) are interconnected to provide a comprehensive platform.

 ## Conclusion:
-The Online Hotel/Places Booking Website built using the MERN stack offers a user-friendly interface, secure authentication, and robust functionality for managing listings and user interactions.
+The Online Hotel/Places Booking Website built using the Front-End and BackEnd Technologies offers a user-friendly interface, secure authentication, and robust functionality for managing listings and user interactions.
 With proper error handling and database management, the website aims to provide a reliable experience for users exploring and booking accommodations.